 The Archive’s initiative began with a desire to participate in the Getty Foundation funded "Pacific Standard Time" exhibition of post World War II Art in Los Angeles.
 Three years later, dozens of filmmakers have been identified as part of the L.A.
 Rebellion movement and the initiative has grown into a massive effort by all departments of the Archive to bring to light the contributions of these first generations of Black UCLA film students.

-Current endeavors of the L.A.
+Achieved endeavors of the L.A.
 Rebellion initiative include:

 - Collecting, cataloging, restoring and protecting a wide variety of film, video and digital works

 - Recording the stories, experiences and interpretations of L.A.
 Rebellion by the filmmakers and others through an ongoing oral history project

 - Curating the groundbreaking Los Angeles film exhibition, “L.A.
 Rebellion: Creating a New Black Cinema,” which screened October 7 – December 17, 2011

 - Spearheading a landmark multi-discipline symposium featuring scholars from around the country on Nov.
 12, 2011

 - Creating an L.A.
 Rebellion blog featuring lively conversation about the work and its context